0929230515jimmy/Informatics-final-project/README.md

 The model that I imporved has a win percentage of 53.7%.
 With filter 3 mu win percentage is 0.597 and with filter 4 the win percentage is 0.623.

+The tools I used for this project is Pandas, Seaborn, and statsmodels.api.
+I used Pandas to modify my dataset, statsmodels.api to fit my model, and Seaborn to draw the graph that I want to show.

 Link of my webapp: https://informatics-final-project-k9uzekqvtcmga9zamduder.streamlit.app/